uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Strength
   + upright: strength, bravery, courage, persuasion, influence, focus.
   + reversed: self doubt, weakness, insecurity.
++ The Wanderer's Oracle: Lake ‖ Thunder
+  + situation: The Wanderer contemplates the quiet solitude of a clear, blue lake, undisturbed by the thunder that rumbles all about them.
+  + admonition: Cultivate stillness and introspection.
+Courage consists in your acceptance of self and circumstance.
 + Greek Myth: The Labors of Heracles - 1\.
 The Nemean Lion
   + mode: bare hands
   + results: Heracles gains an invulnerable cloak